BOBO-LU/fred-selenium-web-crawler/README.md

 # fred-selenium-web-crawler

-use selenium to crawl web
+use selenium to crawl web and download csv